RedHatRanger/Git101/labs/04_git_remote_and_git_push.md

 ```
 - **`-u origin master`** means “Set the main branch (`master`) to upload to `origin` (the remote).”
 - Enter your username/password if asked.
+>Tip: to avoid having to type in the credentials each time, consider adding your local machine's SSH keys to GitHub or Gitea

 ### After That
 ```bash